-CRITERIA RELEVANT METRIC (TARGET) ACCESS TO SHELTER - How many streets are classified as cool routes? i.e. 2 streets approximately 500m and connect to parks, public transport and other cool routes outside of the development site. - How many bus stops are provided and how many bus shelters are provided?
-Cool route definition: Active transport routes between destinations that provide protection from direct heat (e.g. through physical shade structure or relatively uninterrupted canopy cover).
-URBAN HEAT REDUCTION Calculate % of hard surfaces and estimate SRI based on materials.
-Does the tree canopy coverage at 15 years reduce the SRI of hard stand footpaths and asphalt by partially covering the hard stand areas during hot summer months?
-An indicative SRI is provided for the following common materials.
-Grey concrete: 35 White concrete: 86 Standard white paint: 100 Standard black paint: 5 New asphalt: 0 INNOVATION Areas of innovation include, but are not limited to: Precinct Urban Heat Mitigation Plan Vegetation requirements for front yards Surface materials with a high SRI Development of microclimates for mitigating urban heat IMPLEMENTATION Implementation pathway includes: Use of IDM (and SIGs) as point of reference for detailed engineering design Design Guidelines which require low solar absorptance on private lots (e.g. no black roofs) or include landscaping provisions Also note Streets and Public Realm category for maintenance of green infrastructure
+CRITERIA RELEVANT METRIC (TARGET) ACCESS TO SHELTER % of local streets classified as 'cool routes' % of public transport stops with designated shelter URBAN HEAT REDUCTION % private lot surfaces which constitute either tree canopy (at 15 years), other physical shade structure, shrubs or ground covers, irrigated open space, water bodies or hard landscape or roofs meeting a Solar Reflective Index (SRI) of 50 or greater (this would need to be confirmed through design guidelines or other mechanism) % public realm surfaces which constitute either tree canopy (at 15 years), other physical shade structure, shrubs or ground covers, irrigated open space, water bodies or hard landscape meeting an SRI of 50 or greater An indicative SRI is provided for the following common materials.
+Grey concrete: 86 Standard white paint: 100 Standard black paint: 5 New asphalt: 0 INNOVATION Areas of innovation include, but are not limited to: Precinct Urban Heat Mitigation Plan Vegetation requirements for front yards Surface materials with a high SRI Development of microclimates for mitigating urban heat IMPLEMENTATION Implementation pathway includes: Use of IDM (and SIGs) as point of reference for detailed engineering design Design Guidelines which require low solar absorptance on private lots (e.g. no black roofs) or include landscaping provisions Also note Streets and Public Realm category for maintenance of green infrastructure